DORSET WEDDING GUIDE

 • Natural portraits without rushing

-This works well when the day has a clear flow but you don’t feel the need to document every stage from start to finish.
+This works well when the day has a clear flow but you do not feel the need to document every stage from start to finish.

 Full-day coverage is about telling the complete story, from the quieter moments through to the end of the celebrations.